geordle/dotnet-commandline-framework/Readme.md

 # Dotnet CommandLine framework
 An experiment of trying to abstract away wiring of `dotnet/command-line-api` apps to build extensible commandline applications, inspired by setup of asp.net core.
+All classes listed below are registered in ServiceCollection and can have dependencies injected.

 ### Setup
 ````c#